Handschrift/Papilertus/README.md

 You have to restart the bot after you have installed a plugin!

+You can find all plugins in the extra GitHub repository: https://github.com/Handschrift/Papilertus-Plugins
 ### Attention!

 - Even with the ability to write custom plugins, we are not responsible for any damage done with plugins of third